-After version, a fetal non stress test (monitoring) will be done to make sure your baby tolerated the procedure without a problem.
+After the version procedure, a fetal non stress test (monitoring) will be done to make sure your baby tolerated the procedure without a problem.
 There are fewer risks associated with version than with a C-section.

 If your baby cannot be turned, you can discuss the possibility of attempting a vaginal birth with your doctor or midwife.

 Vaginal delivery of a breech baby requires a special evaluation and certain conditions must be met.
 Not every hospital may offer it.
 A caesarean will be considered in most cases of breech presentation.
-Talk to your health professional about your options.
+Talk to your healthcare provider about your options.